tardate/LittleArduinoProjects/ESP8266/micropython/esp-12-temperature-logger/README.md

 So I left it running for a few hours and it kept on capturing nicely.
 Some explanations of the readings:

-* the monitor is running in my work area, which is often air-conditioned during the day
+* the monitor is running in my work area, which is sometimes air-conditioned during the day
 * this is Singapore, so outdoor temp is generally around 30˚C

 ![ubidots-6](assets/ubidots-6.png)